Abadi-Dev/clips/README.md

 the project is being built with angular and firebase and tailwindCSS.

 tasks done:

--bootsrapping angular
+- bootsrapping angular
--typeScript
+- typeScript
--components fundamentals
+- components fundamentals
--transforming content
+- transforming content
--component design
+- component design
--reactive forms
+- reactive forms
--template forms
+- template forms

 tasks to to do:
 - authentication